 We are animals, after all.
 And so it’s not surprising that we can pattern-match some of our activities to sexual selection driven by female choice.
 But it seems just as often to go the other way around, where women compete as the Beauty players vis-à-vis male Desire.

-Now sexual selection does sometimes occur in a monogamous species (ours being more or less deserving of the label).
-In such cases, both males and females play both roles, Desire and Beauty; each makes a display for the other to admire and choose.
+Sexual selection does sometimes occur in a monogamous species (ours being more or less deserving of the label).
+In such cases, males and females play both roles, Desire and Beauty; each makes a display for the other to admire and choose.
 Hence the ornaments and the eye for ornament among both sexes in the black swan and the crested auklet.
 And perhaps in our species as well.

 But try as we might to pin a mating agenda on all human beauty production, it doesn’t always fit.
 Heterosexual men enjoy beautiful things made by other men, just as women enjoy performing for other women.³ Even very young children have an aesthetic sense.
 All in all, we spend too much effort producing and appreciating beauty outside of mating contexts: